KCYO Audition Information

-The orchestra meets three times a year for intensive coaching and rehearsal on five-day residential courses during school holiday periods at New Year, Easter and late August.
-Each course concludes with a public performance, in concert halls around Kent.
-The orchestra studies a rich variety of repertoire with professional conductors and tutors from all of the major UK orchestras.
+The orchestra meets three times a year for intensive coaching and rehearsal on both residential and non-residential courses during school holiday periods at New Year, Easter and early August.
+The orchestra performs in venues around the county of Kent under the direction of a professional guest conductor.
+The orchestra studies a rich variety of repertoire with professional conductors and tutors from all of the major UK orchestras and Conservatoires.
 Members of KCYO work hard but also have plenty of time to socialise, study and establish firm and lasting friendships.

 What to expect at your audition

-The audition panel comprises a professional instrumentalist and the KCYO Manager.
-A professional accompanist is provided whose views are also taken into account.
-The audition is led by the professional instrumentalist who may ask you to play sections of the music again to test your versatility and responsiveness to musical suggestion.
+The audition panel comprises of the KCYO Manager and on occasions an additional specialist instrumentalist.
+The audition is led by the KCYO Manager who may ask you to play sections of the music again to test your versatility and responsiveness to musical suggestion.
 It is rather like a mini masterclass or rehearsal.
 He/she is responsible for ranking you and the other applicants in order of merit.
 Applicants are then recruited according to the number of vacancies in the orchestra for that instrument.

 Percussion and Double Bass

 Players will be invited to attend group workshops and are not required to prepare any pieces in advance.

 You should choose music in consultation with your teacher which best displays your all-round technique, dynamic range, sense of style, expression and musical understanding.
 Work with your teacher to ensure that you are thoroughly prepared for the audition.